lebao3105/Commands-collection/build-aux/README.md

 # CC's build auxiliaries

-The tool used to build Commands-Collection (CC for short, hope that doesn't confuse C++ users) is fpmake.
+The tool used to build Commands-Collection (CC for short, hope that doesn't confuse Makefile users) is fpmake.

-Unusual placement of the tool - it should be outside this folder - but this is literally cleaner while still fits the role of fpmake.
+Unusual placement of the tool - as it is normally seen in .. - but this is literally cleaner while still fits the role of fpmake.

 This file covers its usage, and most importantly: its compilance.
 Yes - it is a bit compiler-dependent.